Bona Allen Company: History

 The Bona Allen Company received special acclaim in the 1950s for production of its classic saddles.
 During the peak of western movies, many of Hollywood's famous cowboy actors, including Roy Rogers, William F. ("Buffalo Bill") Cody, Gene Autry, Kenny Rogers, Lash LaRue, Gabby Hayes, and the cast of the popular NBC-TV show Bonanza, preferred a Bona Allen saddle—some even bringing their horses to Buford, Georgia, to get them custom fitted.
 To head its saddle department, the Company hired Victor Alexander, a famous saddle expert from the King Ranch in Texas.
 Under his management, the Bona Allen Company produced some of the finest hand-tooled saddles and bridles ever made, including a silver-studded special order saddle for Roy Rogers.

 Bonaparte Allen also owned up to 200 houses that he would rent to his employees; the houses would typically rent for $4.00 to $12.00 per month.
-Some employee could buy them with no down payment.
+Some employees could buy them with no down payment.
 In 1932, the Bona Allen Company hit the peak of its employment: 2,200 people worked there until rough times hit in 1943, when it closed its horse collar factory, shoe and chrome tannery—dropping its total employee headcount to 500.
 Following the death of John Allen in 1968, the tannery and saddle and harness factories were sold to Tandy Corporation.
 The railroad depot closed in 1972, and the demand for horse-related leather goods decreased.
 While Tandy Corp. continued operations for a few years under the Bona Allen name, after the devastating tannery fire in December 1981, they chose not to rebuild, and the last of the Bona Allen Company's 160 employees were let go.

 On February 10, 2015, a warehouse caught fire.
 Gwinnett County allowed the building to burn itself out, citing dangers from leftover chemicals.